 Rabbi David Evan Markus brings to Temple Beth El Island a joyful passion for Jewish expression in many forms — traditional and innovative liturgy, classical and modern music, spiritual poetry, uplifting text study and heart-centered humor.

-Rabbi David came to Temple Beth El as rabbinic intern in 2009 during his ALEPH studies.
+Rabbi David came to Temple Beth El as rabbinic intern in 2009.
 After he completed his internship, the community promoted him to Associate Spiritual Leader in 2011, then co-rabbi in 2015.
-Today Rabbi David serves alongside Rabbi Shohama, anchors adult and bnai mitzvah education programs, and officiates at community and lifecycle events.
+Today Rabbi David serves alongside Rabbi Shohama, anchors adult and b-mitzvah education programs, and officiates at community and lifecycle events.

 Rabbi David was honored to serve as co-chair of ALEPH: Alliance for Jewish Renewal, umbrella organization for the Jewish Renewal legacy of Rabbi Zalman Schachter-Shalomi z”l.
 After completing his ALEPH service, Rabbi David became a Founding Builder of Bayit: Your Jewish Home, a trans-denominational Jewish creativity initiative for all ages and stages.